About our disability support services

 You can find details of your course, including content, assessment arrangements, modules and placements, using the course-finding utility.

-Standard adjustments to learning and teaching will be arranged where we have received your Study Needs Assessment, and you will be informed to check this in your MyUWE record.
+Standard adjustments to learning and teaching will be arranged where we have received your Study Needs Assessment, and you will be informed to check this in MYUWE.
 For exceptional adjustments these will be arranged on an individual basis through a meeting/telephone conversation with a disability adviser.
 If you would like to find out more, please contact us.